I’d had enough. As a California public high school teacher, by 2005 I could no longer rationalize being a member of my union. They had lost my trust.

 2. The Wall Street Journal and the Competitive Enterprise Institute have exposed that the vast majority of political spending by unions is not controlled by the checkbox.
 For example, all of the following are paid for by dues regardless of any checkbox:

-- Super PAC spending (the NEA alone spent $43 million in the 2020 election cycle)
+- Super PAC spending (the NEA alone sent $43 million to their super PAC in the 2020 election cycle)

 - Get out the vote drives & voter education (e.g. those postcards they mail to your house telling you how to vote)